cube-drone/rt0/players-guide/src/player/generated/magician.md

 * Place any "3" on Three Card Monte
 * Draw three cards face-down from your deck.
 Hand them to the GM.
 * The GM will show you one card, then mix it with the other two.
+* (If the card shown is The Tower, trigger Catastrophe)
 * Choose one of the three cards.
-If it is the card you saw, you may add it to your hand, treating it as a Magician.
+If it is the card you saw:
+    * Keep all three cards.
+Add them to your hand.
+    * Deal 3 Damage.
+    * Gain 3 Shield.
-* If it is not the card you saw, add it to your hand.
+* If it is not the card you saw, return it to the top of your deck.
 * Shuffle the other two cards back into your deck.
+* Discard the 3 from Three Card Monte.

 ### Is This Your Card
 _It's just a little sleight of hand._

 **Corruption Upgrade: Mark 3 Corruption Points on Is This Your Card to Unlock it.**

-* When Three Card Monte's effect triggers, after drawing the face-down cards, but before the GM shows you one:
+* When Three Card Monte's effect triggers:
-   * You may guess which card is the one that will be revealed.
+  * If you guess the card correctly, instead of the normal effects:
-   * If you are correct, you do not need to play the game: the card is immediately added to your hand, treating it as a Magician.
+  * Keep just the card you guessed correctly, adding it to your hand and treating it as a Magician.
+  * Shuffle the other two cards back into your deck.
-   * If you are incorrect, the game proceeds as normal, but if you lose AND the card you guessed is not one of the three cards, take 1 Corruption Point.
+  * If you guess incorrectly, and any of the three cards are The Tower, take 1 Corruption Point.

 ### Disappearing Act
 _Poof._